-All too often it is far from the research front to clinical practice.
-At the Center for Trauma Psychology, we want new knowledge to benefit clients as quickly as possible.
+All too often, it is far from the research front to clinical practice.
+At the Trauma Center, we want new knowledge to benefit clients as quickly as possible.

 This is one of the reasons why we offer intensified, trauma-focused treatment in several forms.